ibm-cloud-docs/Cloudant/guides/iam.md

 ```
 {: codeblock}

-Each value in the previous JSON example must be interpreted as follows:
+Each value in the previous JSON example must be interpreted by using the values in this example:

 - `apikey` - IAM API key.
 - `iam_apikey_description` - Description of IAM API key.